lilahagen/essays/OTHELLO.md

     - wc:Othello_-_dix-sept_maquettes_de_costumes,_pour_une_reprise_non_identifiée_(début_20e_s.)_-_par_Charles_Bétout,_Marcel_Multzer_-_btv1b10521860h_(02_of_18).jpg
     - wc:Othello_-_dix-sept_maquettes_de_costumes,_pour_une_reprise_non_identifiée_(début_20e_s.)_-_par_Charles_Bétout,_Marcel_Multzer_-_btv1b10521860h_(16_of_18).jpg

   *<p style="color:hotpink; background-color:lavenderblush">* "Gowns, petticoats, nor caps, nor any petty exhibition..."
-These costume design sketches from the 1920s give us an idea of what the actresses would be wearing onstage!
+These costume design sketches from the 1920s give us an idea of what Desdemona would be wearing onstage!
+Her extravagant and lavish styles would contrast Emilia's more simple everyday outfits, which would further develop their juxtaposition as two types of women.

 **DESDEMONA**  </br>
 Beshrew me if I would do such a wrong </br>